ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 * Create a GitHub account if you don't already have one
 * Create your answer repository from the provided link in **TODO**[Moodle space](https://moodle.oulu.fi/course/view.php?id=18470), **as instructed [here](../README.md#instructions)**
+* Exercise is designed to be completed on a linux system
 * Check the instructions on how to download and use the course's Arch Linux virtual machine
     * Instructions are available [here](https://ouspg.org/resources/laboratories/).
 You will find the download link from the Moodle workspace.
     * If you want to use your own computer, download and install Virtualbox to run the virtual machine.
 VMWare Player should work also.